The Storm (Fragonard)

 The Storm (L'Orage) (also known as The Stalled Cart or Wagon in the Mud La Charrette embourbée) is an oil on canvas painting by Jean-Honoré Fragonard that hangs in the Louvre, in Paris.
 Painted during his time in Rome, it was inspired by the caravan pictures of Giovanni Benedetto Castiglione that were particularly admired in Paris.

 The painting, 0.73m high and 0.97m wide, was a bequest to the Louvre in 1869 from the collection of Louis La Caze.
 It was completed around 1759.

 Subject

-The paintings depicts an overloaded cart from an unusually low angle.
+The painting depicts an overloaded cart from an unusually low angle.
 The subject is similar to Castiglione’s pictures of overloaded vehicles, while the overcast sky and impending storm has more in common with the works of 17th century Dutch masters than with Italian models.
 The cart is stuck, and men are trying to push it forward from the rear while the ox bellows in front.
 Above, the wind whips the cover off the load, while below, sheep are huddled together for shelter.
 Above everything the storm races in over the sky, giving the moment its dramatic tension.
 Fragonard uses the paint to create forms that are indistinct and not clearly defined.